-And so, amongst the other intentions uppermost in our hearts these Ascension-Pentecost 'retreat days' - and among them we include of course our ongoing prayers for those of you still diligently studying, mid-exams, whilst others of your contemporaries might have finished and are already beginning to disperse ...
-But, as I said, alongside such prayers which are most urgent (!), we also should be thinking about, and praying about, our unity of faith with others in Christ.
-I think that this early summer time is a good moment to be coming forward if you, or someone you know, wants to consider becoming a Catholic in the next year or so.
-I would dearly like to be able to chat to anyone who wants (or might want) to explore the Catholic faith in the coming months.
-For some of you, or for some of your friends, this could already be a thing already on your agenda - something pressing to consider, to explore and to seek God's blessed guidance in.
-For others of you it might not yet have occurred to you ... but if you are a non-Catholic, baptized or unbaptized, now is surely a really good moment to pay it some real attention.
-And as a

-Catholic community we should be praying for those of our acquaintance who have not yet sought full communion with us in the faith - and especially those already connected in some way with Newman House.
+And so, amongst the other intentions uppermost in our hearts in these Ascension-Pentecost 'retreat days' --including, of course, our ongoing prayers for those of you diligently studying, mid-exams, despite some still contemporaries having finished and already beginning to disperse ...
+But, as I said, alongside such prayers, we should also be thinking about, and praying about, our unity of faith with others in Christ.
+This early summer time (June) is a good moment to be coming forward if you, or someone you know, wants to consider becoming a Catholic in the next year or so.
+I would dearly like to chat to anyone who wants (or might want) to explore the Catholic faith in the coming academic year.
+For some of you, or for some of your friends, this could already be a thing already on the agenda - something pressing to consider, to explore and to seek God's guidance in.
+For others of you it might not even yet have occurred to you ... but if you are a non-Catholic, baptized or unbaptized, now is surely a really good moment to pay it some attention.
+As a Catholic community we should be praying for those of our acquaintance who have not yet sought full communion with us in the faith - and especially those already connected in some way with Newman House.

-Jesus's insists that our own unity, our 'being together in faith' - in worship, charity and fraternity - spills over automatically in convincing others.
-Are there many more poignant words in the Gospel than those uttered by Jesus at the Last Supper, as we heard: "With Me in them, and you [Father] in Me, may they be so completely one that the world will realise that it was You who sent Me."
+Jesus insists that our own unity, our 'being together in faith' - in worship, charity and fraternity - spills over automatically into convincing others.
+Are there many more poignant words in the Gospel than those uttered by Jesus at the Last Supper, as we heard: "I in them, and You [Father] in Me, that they may become perfectly one, so that the world may know that You sent Me."
 It is our unity, our living the faith in a united, convincing, joyous way, that will provide the greatest conviction to others that Christ is the Way! - the one and only Way.
-So, let's bear that in mind as we live out these latter days of Eastertide, and on into the summer.
+Let's bear that in mind as we live out these beautiful latter days of Eastertide, then Pentecost, and as the term and another academic year ends, on into the summer ... in Jesus!

-Let's be there, for our friends and acquaintances - let's pray for them, chat to them, answer their questions, talk to them about faith, especially those whose hearts God's Spirit is already moving to respond to His gentle invitation to embrace the Gospel.
-It's a crucial part of our Chaplaincy life, to be a crucible of the faith, to allow for the encouragement and formation of new young Catholics.
-So, I reiterate: speak to them yourself, especially if you discern that the Lord is moving their hearts to come to know Him better; and invite them to come and chat to me - informally, with no pressure, no agenda.
+Let's choose to be consciously there, for our friends and acquaintances - let's pray for them, chat to them, answer their questions of us, talk to them about faith, especially those whose hearts God's Spirit seems already to be moving to respond to His gentle invitation to embrace the Gospel.
+It's a crucial part of our Chaplaincy life, to be a crucible of the faith, to be the encouragement and formation of new young Catholics.
+So, I reiterate: speak to them yourself, especially if you discern that the Lord is moving their hearts to come to know Him better; and invite them to come here to Mass or prayer or a meal; in due course, when the time is right, offer to arrange that they come and chat to me - informally, with no pressure, no agenda.
 Better still, come with them to see me yourself, make it easier for them, walk with them on this journey, and help them to find Christ.
-We had a lovely Baptism here at the Easter Vigil - a very blessed moment in that student's life journey, and we would want that to be repeated across the lives of so many more in the coming year.
-But it's up to you, to reach out in the courage of the Spirit, in your baptismal mission, to bring others into this unity for which Christ prayed at the Last Supper:
+We had lovely Baptisms & Confirmations of students in recent weeks around Easter time - very blessed moments in those students' life journey, and we would want that to be repeated across the lives of so many more in the coming year.
+But it's up to you to reach out in the courage of the Spirit, in your baptismal mission, to bring others into this great unity for which Christ prayed at the Last Supper: